 So can bearded dragons eat chicken?
 The short answer is no. Chicken is not exactly a safe food for your beardie.
-A piece or two might be fine every few months, but if your bearded dragon eats a lot of chicken, it can result in illness or death.
+A very small piece or two might be fine every few months, but if your bearded dragon eats a lot of chicken, he may become ill or die.

 Why Can't Bearded Dragons Eat Chicken?